Perspective | After a wild Dallas week, what has changed for Washington? Not much.

 “It’s still right in front of us,” linebacker Cole Holcomb said.

 Now Sunday, and the week, in their totality.
 Hoo-boy.
 It felt, for at least a few moments, a tiny bit like old times.
 The visiting benches — white, with “Cowboys” emblazoned boldly on them — were an ostentatious acknowledgment that there’s still some sizzle here.
-Add fisticuffs late — Dallas offensive lineman La’el Collins was ejected for popping a replacement Washington defensive end named William Bradley-King — provided further indication.
+Add fisticuffs late — Dallas offensive tackle La’el Collins was ejected for popping a replacement Washington defensive end named William Bradley-King — provided further indication.

 “It’s Dallas,” said Holcomb, whose interception return for a score provided the greatest Washington hope all day.
 “We hate ’em.
 They hate us.
 It’s just how it is.
 They can do what they want.
 I really don’t give a s---.”